The nonequilibrium evolution near the phase boundary: Summary and discussion

-While the specific value of the dynamic exponent can vary with the model and algorithm employed~\cite{scaling-Fischer}, the characteristics of nonequilibrium relaxation, such as ultra-slowing down and self-diverging at the 1st-PTL, critical slowing down and non-self-averaging, and power-law behavior with increasing system size, are expected to be general.
-They can be observed across different models and algorithms, providing insights into the universal behavior of systems near phase transitions.
+To the end, although the specific value of the dynamic exponent may shift systematically with the model and algorithm employed~\cite{scaling-Fischer}, the properties of nonequilibrium relaxation, such as ultra-slowing down and self-diverging at the 1st-PTL, critical slowing down and non-self-averaging, and power-law behavior with increasing system size, should be common and expected across different dynamic models or equations.
+These properties of nonequilibrium evolution provide deep insights into the specific phase transition process.